 Earned Work Credits– Deductions from sentence for participation in education, work, or treatment programs.
 By statute they are limited to 10 days per month and 5 days per category, M.G.L. c.
 127 § 129D.
 An additional 10 days may be awarded for six months of continuous satisfactory participation in a program.
-Based on the Council Of State Governments Bill of 2018, the limitation on Earned Work Credits is increased to 15 days per month and 7 ½ days per category for those serving state prison sentences.
+Based on the Council Of State Governments Bill of 2018, as of January, 2019, the limitation on Earned Work Credits is increased to 15 days per month and 7 ½ days per category for those serving state prison sentences.
 See also Completion Credits and Compliance Credits which are additional forms of earned work credits which will be available under the Council Of State Governments Bill.
 As of January 13, 2019, if “Boost Time” is awarded on a house of correction sentence, the length of continuous participation must be at least six months.
 That restriction will no longer apply to state prison sentences.

 Effective Date Of Sentence– The date a sentence is deemed to begin.
 It can be the date of sentencing if no jail credits are awarded or if no other factor exists (such as the sentence being from and after another sentence or the issuance of a stay of execution of sentence) which causes the effective date to differ from the date of imposition.